ProtonMail/go-srp/README.md

 ## Introduction

-srp libaray used in all protonmail clients
+srp libaray used in all Protonmail clients

 ## License